-Interim Empty Dwelling Management Order (EDMO) Section 133 Where a dwelling has been wholly unoccupied for a period of at least 3 years, there is no reasonable prospect that the dwelling will become occupied unless an interim EDMO is made, the Council has made reasonable efforts to notify the proprietor of the dwelling and to ascertain what steps are being taken to occupy that dwelling, the Council may apply to the Residential Property Tribunal for an interim EDMO.
-Final Empty Dwelling Management Order (EDMO) Section 136 The local authority may make a final EDMO to replace an interim EDMO, where: the dwelling is likely to become or remain unoccupied;
+Interim Empty Dwelling Management Order (EDMO) Section 133 Where a dwelling has been wholly unoccupied for a period of at least 3 years, there is no reasonable prospect that the dwelling will become occupied unless an interim EDMO is made, the Council has made reasonable efforts to notify the proprietor of the dwelling and to ascertain what steps are being taken to occupy that dwelling, the Council may apply to the First-tier Tribunal for an interim EDMO.
+Final Empty Dwelling Management Order (EDMO) Section 136 The local authority may make a final EDMO to replace an interim EDMO, where: • the dwelling is likely to become or remain unoccupied; they have taken all such steps as were appropriate for securing the occupation of the dwelling; and, • the interests of the community have been taken into account and the effect that the order will have on the rights of the relevant proprietor and the rights of third parties.